monmima/main-aide-memoire/vuejs/README.md

         const port = process.env.PORT || 3000;
         app.listen(port);

-1. Go to your package.json file and add this:
+1. Go to your package.json file and add this under the **script** part:

         ,
         "postinstall": "npm run build",